noedigsti/common/machine-learning/terms/README.md

 `Policy`: is a function that maps states to actions.
 It is the agent's behavior, and it is what the agent uses to decide what action to take in a given state.

-`Markov Decision Process (MDP)`: is a mathematical framework for modeling decision-making problems where outcomes are partly random and partly under the control of the decision-maker.
-It is a discrete-time stochastic control process with discrete states and actions, and the assumption that the next state and reward only depend on the current state and action.
+`Markov Decision Process (MDP)`: is a mathematical framework for modeling decision-making problems where outcomes are _partly random_ and _partly under the control_ of the decision-maker.
+It is a discrete-time stochastic control process with discrete states and actions, and the assumption that _the next state and reward only depend on the current state and action_.